awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-optional-components.md

 1. Type the instance ID and the name of the device for the attachment, and choose **Attach**\.
 If you need help with the device name, see [Device Naming](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/device_naming.html)\.

 1. Connect to your instance and make the volume available\.
-For more information, see [Making an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.
+For more information, see [Make an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.
 **Important**
 Do not initialize the volume\.

 1. Open **Control Panel**, **Programs and Features**\.
 Choose **Turn Windows features on or off**\.
 If you are prompted for installation media, specify the EBS volume with the installation media\.

 1. \(Optional\) When you are finished with the installation media, you can detach the volume\.
 After you detach the volume, you can delete it\.
-For more information, see [Detaching an Amazon EBS volume from a Windows instance](ebs-detaching-volume.md) and [Deleting an Amazon EBS volume](ebs-deleting-volume.md)\.
+For more information, see [Detach an Amazon EBS volume from a Windows instance](ebs-detaching-volume.md) and [Delete an Amazon EBS volume](ebs-deleting-volume.md)\.

 ## Adding Windows components using the Tools for Windows PowerShell<a name="adding-windows-components-powershell"></a>